 This past fall, after a long horrific battle to keep my son alive, after he left this world, I was forced to begin again.

-From crisis to car collision to cremation of our child & deep grief — to life in the middle of a pandemic and all sorts of stressors in between, in many ways my life these past 18+ months has felt like a bad movie.
+From crisis to car collision to cremation of our child & deep grief — to life in the middle of a pandemic and all sorts of stressors in between, in many ways my life these past 18+ months have felt like a bad movie.
 But every single morning I am invited to choose my response and to become a beginner all over again.

 “Resilience is not a fixed personality trait.
 It’s a lifelong project.” -Sheryl Sandberg.
 We can consciously work to build resilience pro-actively, but resilience is also forged in the fire.